Core Scientist / Research Fellow

 About

-I am a computer scientist and computational/mathematical modeller and currently a Research Fellow and Core Scientist at The Roslin Institute (University of Edinburgh).
-Over my career, my research has focussed on the computational modelling of systems to help improve the understanding of the natural and synthetic world.
+I am a computer scientist and computational/mathematical modeller and currently a Core Scientist and Research Fellow at The Roslin Institute, University of Edinburgh.
+I work within the group of Prof Rowland Kao.
+Over my career, my research has focused on the computational modelling of systems to help improve the understanding of the natural and synthetic world.

 My current research focuses on developing veterinary epidemiological models for UK agricultural disease.
 This includes computational modelling of disease transmission based on real-world scenarios, as well the analysis for understanding the associated risk factors and the mitigation of disease spread.

-Prior research on COVID-19 contributed to the response to the pandemic and advising Public Health Scotland and Scottish Government.
-I also assist with the management of our group, its data, models, and outputs.
+Prior research on COVID-19 transmission modelling contributed to the response to the pandemic and we gave advice to Public Health Scotland and Scottish Government during that time.

 Current specific topics of interest include: machine learning models for exploring large parameter spaces with environmental, phylogenetic, and risk factor features; machine learning models for improving diagnostic testing; deep learning image classification from CT images and microscopy for disease diagnostics and developmental research; detailed individual-based models using distributed / cloud computation; inference of model parameters with Bayesian techniques (e.g. ABC).